espocrm/documentation/user-guide/knowledge-base.md

 An order in which articles are listed can be manipulated by actions in the dropdown menu of a specific article.

-Knowledge Base articles can be related with Case records.
+Knowledge Base articles can be related with Case records, providing a quick access to information from a case record.

 ## Categories